AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Background

-\item \textit{Assortative Mating}: this characteristic establishes that individuals prioritizes the relationships with mates belonging to the same cultural background \cite{gupta2015multifactorial}.
-This way, as detailed in works such as \cite{li2018multipopulation}, genetic operators used for implementing a MFEA should promote the cross between individuals with the same skill factor $\tau^i$.
-Further technical details on the implementation of this mechanism can be found in the aforementioned works.
+\item \textit{Assortative Mating}: this characteristic establishes that individuals prioritize relationships with mates belonging to the same cultural background \cite{gupta2015multifactorial}.
+This way, genetic operators used for implementing a MFEA should encourage the cross between individuals with the same skill factor $\tau^i$.
+Further technical details on the implementation of this mechanism can be found in the aforementioned studies.

-\item \textit{Selective evaluation}: this mechanism fixes that each generated offspring is assessed in just one tasks, rather than measuring it in every task.
+\item \textit{Selective evaluation}: this mechanism states that each generated offspring is assessed in just one task, instead of being measured in each task separately.
 A newly created individual is evaluated in task $T_{\tau_\ast^i}$, where $\tau_\ast^i$ is the skill factor of its parent.
 In case the offspring has more than one parent, $\tau_\ast^i$ is randomly selected among their skill factors.
 Furthermore, the factorial cost $\Psi_k^i$ is set to $\infty$ $\forall k\in\{1,\ldots,\tau_\ast^i-1,\tau_\ast^i+1,\ldots,K\}$.

 \item \textit{Scalar fitness based selection}: analogously to canonical Genetic Algorithms, this feature represents the survivor function of the MFEA.
-In this case, the selection is based on an elitist strategy, i.e. the best $P$ individuals in terms of scalar fitness are the ones selected to survive for the next generation. \end{itemize}
+In this case, the selection is based on an elitist strategy, i.e. the best $P$ individuals in terms of scalar fitness are those selected for survival and are passed on to the next generation. \end{itemize}